 Education Mission Statement

-The SPA 30th Annual Meeting will focus on topics of interest to those who provide anesthesia, sedation, pain management, and critical care services to infants and children.
-The overall goals for attendees of the program are to reinforce and enhance their existing fund of knowledge, and to introduce them to new and state-of-the-art techniques and information that affect their practice and improve the perioperative/critical care of pediatric patients.
+The annual Winter/Spring Meeting will focus on topics of interest to those who provide anesthesia, sedation, pain management, and critical care services to infants and children.
+The overall goals of this program are to: enable attendees to reinforce their existing fund of knowledge; to introduce them to new, state-of-the-art techniques; and to provide them with information that will improve the periooperative care of children.

 Scope & Types of Activities

 The program brings together experts from clinical and basic science disciplines related to pediatric medicine, anesthesia, and surgery.
 General topic areas include anatomy, pathophysiology, anesthetic pharmacology, sedation, pain management, patient safety, and child advocacy.
 We will also discuss practice and career management issues.
 The presentation format is varied, and includes lectures and refresher courses, panel discussions, hands-on workshops and problem-based learning discussions.
 Additionally, an important part of the program is the presentation of new clinical and basic science research in oral and moderated poster-discussion forums.
 Significant attendee involvement and feedback are encouraged in all aspects of the program, and will be facilitated by the use of real time computerized audience polling as well as sessions where the audience directly participates in case discussions.
 Program content is, in fact, the direct result of membership input and extensive audience polling at prior meetings.